 For those who do plan on taking the Plus on trails, one thing to be mindful of is its low-hanging rear derailleur.
 Built with the lower end Shimano Tourney, the derailleur hangs quite low as compared to the woom OFF’s SRAM X5 derailleur.
 But once again, the Plus is half the price.
 During our rides, the derailleur was smacked around a couple of times by some rocks, but it survived!

 Neighborhood riders, however, shouldn’t have any issue with the Plus’s low derailleur.

 The Shimano RevoShift grip shifters on the Plus (which are found on essentially every bike in the Plus’s price range) are not our favorite, but are suitable for most riders.
 Due to the large diameter of the inside portion of the grip shifter, a smaller kid’s hand is forced to hold onto the outside edge of the grip and reach inward to pull the brake lever.

 As a comparison, higher-end grip shifters, as well as trigger shifters (shown on the bike on the right below), allow kids to grip the entire grip while shifting.
 But for most kids who want to shift, versus need to shift (like on an aggressive trail), the standard RevoShift will work just fine.

 Lastly, for extra stopping power, the Plus comes with mechanical disc brakes.
 The brakes are easy to use and adjust and are an unexpected bonus for a mid-range bike.

-While mountain bikes typically position the rider pretty leaned forward on the bike, we’ve found that for kids just starting to hit the trails, sitting a little more upright can help them gain more confidence as they learn to tackle new obstacles.
+While mountain bikes often position the rider pretty leaned forward on the bike, we’ve found that for kids just starting to hit the trails, sitting a little more upright can help them gain more confidence as they learn to tackle new obstacles.
 In fact, the Plus’s geometry is almost identical to the high-end woom OFF.